galantelab/sandy/v0.23/main.md

 **Note:** If the user uses the option `-v`, by default, the log messages will be directed to the standard error so, in the example above, it was redirected to a file.
 Whithout the `-v` option, only errors messages will be printed.
-4. The sequence identifier is the first and third line of a FASTq entry beggining with a **@** token, for a read identifier, and a **+**, for a quality identifier.
-*SANDY* has the capacity to customize it, with a format string passed by the user.
-This format is a combination of literal and escaped characters, in a similar fashion used in **C** programming language's `printf` function.
-For example, let's simulate a paired-end sequencing and put into it's identifier the read length, read position and mate position:
+4. Sequence identifiers (first lines of FASTq entries) may be customized in SANDY output using a format string passed by the user.
+This format is a combination of literal and escaped characters, in a similar fashion to that used in C programming language’s printf function.
+For example, let’s simulate a paired-end sequencing and add the read length, read position and mate position into all sequence identifiers:
 	```bash
 	$ sandy genome -s 123 --id="%i.%U read=%c:%t-%n mate=%c:%T-%N length=%r" hg38.fa
 	```